Homeowners insurance is one of those things you have that you hope you never have to use, but it’s nice to know that if the worst happens, it’s there.

 WHAT HOMEOWNERS INSURANCE DOES COVER

+Most homeowners insurance coverage includes protection from a number of different hazards that can damage your home.
 Most homeowners insurance covers damage from certain natural disasters or accidental conditions, including fire, lightning strikes, windstorms, or hail.

 Homeowners insurance is meant to cover: